 As reported by GIVEMESPORT, Dean Jones said:

-“I think Darwin Nunez would be an amazing signing.
+"“I think Darwin Nunez would be an amazing signing.
 It would signal where the club intends to go.
-They need somebody who’s young and hungry.
+They need somebody who’s young and hungry.“You can imagine him and Ronaldo in tandem, whether it was together, whether it was in rotation, whether it was spurring each other on.”"

 Nunez has emerged as one of the most exciting young strikers in the world this season with his extraordinary performance for Benfica.
 Not only has he been incredible in the Portuguese domestic league, but he has also been incredible in the Champions League, scoring against elite clubs like Bayern Munich, Liverpool and Barcelona in this very campaign.